SalK91/convex_optimization/docs/convex/17_kkt.md

-# Chapter 8: Optimization Principles – From Gradient Descent to KKT
+# Chapter 8: Lagrange Multipliers and KKT Framework

 At this point we understand: